sourabhpramod/learning-resources/Java.md

 - When testing multiple constructors, verify that each initializes fields correctly.
 - Handle cases where constructors might throw exceptions (like when working with invalid input parameters).

+In Java, strings come with several useful methods that make it easier to manipulate and analyze text.
+Here are some commonly used ones:

+1. length()
+Returns the length of the string.

+String s = "hello";
+int len = s.length(); // 5

+2. charAt(int index)
+Returns the character at the specified index.

+char ch = s.charAt(1); // 'e'

+3. substring(int beginIndex, int endIndex)
+Returns a substring from beginIndex to endIndex (exclusive).

+String sub = s.substring(1, 4); // "ell"

+4. indexOf(String str)
+Returns the index of the first occurrence of the specified substring, or -1 if not found.

+int index = s.indexOf("e"); // 1

+5. toLowerCase() and toUpperCase()
+Converts all characters to lowercase or uppercase.

+String lower = s.toLowerCase(); // "hello"
+String upper = s.toUpperCase(); // "HELLO"

+6. trim()
+Removes any leading and trailing whitespace.

+String str = "  hello  ";
+String trimmed = str.trim(); // "hello"

+7. replace(char oldChar, char newChar)
+Replaces all occurrences of a specified character with another character.

+String replaced = s.replace('e', 'a'); // "hallo"

+8. equals(Object another)
+Checks if two strings are equal.

+boolean isEqual = s.equals("hello"); // true

+9. equalsIgnoreCase(String another)
+Checks if two strings are equal, ignoring case.

+boolean isEqualIgnoreCase = s.equalsIgnoreCase("HELLO"); // true

+10. split(String regex)
+Splits the string around matches of the given regular expression.

+String[] parts = s.split("e"); // ["h", "llo"]

+11. contains(CharSequence s)
+Checks if the string contains the specified sequence.

+boolean containsHello = s.contains("ell"); // true

+12. startsWith(String prefix) and endsWith(String suffix)
+Checks if the string starts or ends with a given substring.

+boolean starts = s.startsWith("he"); // true
+boolean ends = s.endsWith("lo"); // true

+13. isEmpty()
+Checks if the string is empty (has zero length).

+boolean empty = s.isEmpty(); // false

+14. concat(String str)
+Concatenates the specified string to the end of the current string.

+String concatenated = s.concat(" world"); // "hello world"

+15. toCharArray()
+Converts the string to a character array.

+char[] charArray = s.toCharArray(); // ['h', 'e', 'l', 'l', 'o']

+These methods help with various common tasks in string manipulation, such as finding substrings, checking equality, modifying case, and more.